hidekatsu-izuno/vue-history-state/README.md

 - push: When a history.push is called.
 - forward: When a forward navigation is occurred.
 - back: When a back navigation is occurred.
-- invalid: When a history stata is invalid.

 By default this method returns basically 'navigate' on server.
 But many browsers send cache-control='maxage=0' when reloading.
 It heuristically returns 'reload' then.

-If you set the reloadable option to true, it detects 'navigate' or 'reload' by using *_p* parameter.

 #### page